Keita18/amazon-kdd-cup-2024-starter-kit/docs/hardware-and-system-config.md

 Besides, the following restrictions will also be imposed:

 - Network connection will be disabled.
 - Each submission will be assigned a certain amount of time to run.
 Submissions that exceed the time limits will be killed and will not be evaluated.
-The tentative time limit is set as follows **[TO BE TESTED WITH AICROWD SUBMISSION SYSTEM]**.
+The tentative time limit is set as follows.

 | Phase  | Track 1 | Track 2 | Track 3 | Track 4 | Track 5 |
 | ------ | ------- | ------- | ------- | ------- | ------- |